 All integrations in monday.com have one or more recipes associated with it.

 A recipe consists of two parts: a trigger and an action.
 These are both found in a sentence that ties them together.
 A trigger is an event that happens either in monday.com or another service.
 The action is the result of this trigger.

-In monday.com, you have the ability to use triggers and actions already in the platform as well as your own custom ones.
+In monday.com, you have the ability to use triggers and actions already in the platform as well as your own custom ones using our Workflow Blocks.
 This provides you with the flexibility to create any workflow you could imagine.
 A few examples of recipes you can build with integrations are:

 - When a lead is created in salesforce > create an item in monday